 There is nothing worse than being caught out with a spelling mistake or bad grammar even in the best situations.
 It is even worse when your LinkedIn page is being held up as a beacon of your professionalism, only for it to look thrown together without much care and attention.

 Whenever you post an update, make sure you proofread everything closely.
 If you haven’t checked what you have on your profile already, make sure you set aside some time to do that soon.
 When you are trying to seem professional, the last thing you need is to be caught out by an amateur mistake.

 Join LinkedIn Groups, And Keep Active

 Have a search through the LinkedIn groups and find the ones you think you would like to join.
 Once you become a member, it is very important that you remain active in them.
 Whenever you get the chance, just spend an hour going through what has been posted by other members of the group and make comments on them.
-Also make sure that you post things yourself on a fairly regular basis.
+Also, make sure that you post things yourself on a fairly regular basis.

-The groups system on LinkedIn is a very useful resource for networking, as it allows you to connect with people who have similar interests, and who are also not among your network of connections.
+The group’s system on LinkedIn is a very useful resource for networking, as it allows you to connect with people who have similar interests, and who are also not among your network of connections.
 If you correspond with them often enough though, you could find that many of them will be part of your connections list soon.
-After all, it never hurts to have a few more contents in your chosen field.
+After all, it never hurts to have a few more content in your chosen field.

 Have LinkedIn Badges On Your Site